mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

     Its location was : "~/mrs_workspace/src/uav_core/ros_packages/mrs_uav_odometry/config/uav$ ".
 By copy pasting and renaming one of the two copy to RTK.yaml it seemd to work.
 I don't know why it's not coherent with the other scripts as it seems it's only in the MRS files/workspace.

-  Indicate the name of the project, e.g "One_drone_validation_encoder" and also indicate the MAIN_DIR where the bag files of the test will be saved.
+  Indicate the name of the project, e.g "One_UAV_validation_encoder" and also indicate the MAIN_DIR where the bag files of the test will be saved.

   .. figure:: _static/ShellScriptNAmeAndMainDir.png
     :width: 500